mikelmaron/hhnbo-mbx-2019/README.md

 🔗 [Scrollama](https://github.com/russellgoldenberg/scrollama) library

 🔗 [Map Kibera Schools](https://github.com/mikelmaron/hhnbo-mbx-2019/blob/master/data/kibera-schools.geojson)

 🔗 [Map Kibera Schools (as CSV)](https://github.com/mikelmaron/hhnbo-mbx-2019/blob/master/data/kibera-schools.csv)

 ***Note: The data was prepared for you to use.
 DO NOT USE THIS DATA FOR PUBLISHING.
+Information on data processing at [data_processing.md](data_processing.md).
 It needs to be fact-checked and some of it may be out of date, missing or invalid.
 This data solely is used to demonstrate data-driven styling.***

 ⚙️ **Resources to further your knowledge:**